Someone-Else-Was-Taken/Periodic-Table-Reforged/README.md

 Iris -> Pupil (Unreleased)

+## Iris Information

+Currently Iris Reforged is Compatible with all Shaders that Fabric Iris can run.

+If using Create/Flywheel, as with Magnesium, run "/flywheel backend off" to prevent visual glitches.

 ## Contact

 If you need to contact me, feel free to send me a private message on CF